General Dynamics F-111 Aardvark: Overview

 The F-111 was an all-weather attack aircraft, capable of low-level penetration of enemy defenses to deliver ordnance on the target.
-The F-111 featured variable-geometry wings, an internal weapons bay and a cockpit with side-by-side seating.
+The F-111 featured variable-geometry wings, an internal weapons bay, and a cockpit with side-by-side seating.
 The cockpit was part of an escape crew capsule.
-The wing sweep varied between 16 degrees and 72.5 degrees (full forward to full sweep).
-The wing included leading edge slats and double slotted flaps over its full length.
-The airframe was made up mostly of aluminium alloys with steel, titanium and other materials used in places.
-The fuselage was made of a semi-monocoque structure with stiffened panels and honeycomb structure panels for skin.
+The wing sweep varied between 16 and 72.5° (full forward to full sweep).
+The wing included leading-edge slats and double-slotted flaps over its full length.
+The airframe was made up mostly of aluminum alloys with steel, titanium, and other materials used in places.
+The fuselage was made of a semimonocoque structure with stiffened panels and honeycomb structure panels for skin.
 The horizontal stabilizer was an all-moving stabilator.

-The F-111 used a three-point landing gear arrangement, with a two-wheel nose gear and two single-wheel main landing gear units.
-The landing gear door for the main gear, which was positioned in the center of the fuselage, also served as a speed brake in flight.
+The F-111 used a three-point landing-gear arrangement, with a two-wheel nose gear and two single-wheel main landing-gear units.
+The landing-gear door for the main gear, which was positioned in the center of the fuselage, also served as a speed brake in flight.
 Most F-111 variants included a terrain-following radar system connected to the autopilot.
-The aircraft was powered by two Pratt & Whitney TF30 afterburning turbofan engines.
-The F-111's variable-geometry wings, escape capsule, terrain following radar and afterburning turbofans were new technologies for production aircraft.
+The aircraft was powered by two Pratt and Whitney TF30 afterburning turbofan engines.
+The F-111's variable-geometry wings, escape capsule, terrain-following radar, and afterburning turbofans were new technologies for production aircraft.

 Armament

+The armament included a 20 mm cannon and 5,000 lb of bombs internal; added pylons could carry up to 25,000 lb of bombs or two nuclear weapons internal and four AGM-69 SRAM nuclear weapons external.